NatiDeme/Budget-app/README.md

 # Budget App

-This is a repo for a blog site made using ruby
+This is a repo holds a Ruby on Rails project that serves as a budget tracking mobile version web app.

 ## Built With